 Configuring a Backup Job

-1. Navigate to the Backup tab > Configure Backup.
+Navigate to the Backup tab.
+Select Configure Backup.

 Backup Job Name - Give the backup job a unique name.

-Backup Repository - Select Object Storage and from the drop-down list and select the Wasabi Repository name.
+Backup Repository - Select Object Storage and from the drop-down list, select the Wasabi Repository name.

-Immutable Backups - Check the box if you want the backups to be immutable and specify the number of days for immutability retention.
+Immutable Backups - Check the box to make backups immutable, and specify the number of days for immutability retention.

-Job Description - Give the job a unique description.
+Job Description - Provide a unique description for the job.

-4. Proceed with the following steps for selecting Disk/Volumes to backup, Guest Processing, Scheduling and Retention/Encryption Settings.
+Proceed with the following steps for selecting Disk/Volumes to backup, Guest Processing, Scheduling, and Retention/Encryption Settings.

-6. Check the box if you would like to run the job now or leave it unchecked if you want to follow the schedule that you established.
+Check the box to run the job now, or leave it unchecked to follow the schedule you established.

 You will then see the backup job listed.